MRTSec/docs/docs/learning/basic_bootcamp/basics.md

 icon: material/flag-checkered
 ---

+### Basics

+!!! tip

+    The first thing you need to invest is your time.
+Since the publication of the course, many things have evolved or appeared, this first chapter is much more important than it seems, take time, several days if necessary, to discover this ecosystem and things that are not mentioned in the video such as [Starknet](https://www.starknet.io/en), Zero-knowledge proof, Account Abstraction, etc.

+!!! warning
+    In case you also intend to invest, take the time to understand the current rules associated with your Country regarding cryptocurrency taxation

 In the opening chapter of Patrick Collins course, we delve into the transformative world of smart contracts and their pivotal role in the **blockchain** landscape.
 This section, guides us through the evolution and potential of blockchain technology and its applications.
 Here's a refined overview of the key discussions:

 **Web3** marks the dawn of a new internet era, a paradigm shift towards **decentralized networks**.
 This revolutionary concept aims to empower users with sovereignty over their data, identity, and transactions, moving away from the traditional centralized internet services to a more open, blockchain-based framework.
 This shift paves the way for direct, intermediary-free interactions between individuals.